matatk/audiochart/README.md

 A Makefile is provided to automate the translation and run tests.
 Unit tests can be run in-browser or directly (on the CoffeeScript code) by jasmine-node.
 Development dependencies therefore are: make, [coffee-script](https://www.npmjs.org/package/coffee-script) and, optionally, [jasmine-node](https://www.npmjs.org/package/jasmine-node).

+Development is carried out in a [test-driven](http://en.wikipedia.org/wiki/Test-driven_development) manner.
 The `pre-commit` hook can be used to ensure only code that passes tests is committed.
 You can make a symlink from the `.git/hooks/` directory to it and it'll be run before you are asked for a commit message.

 Future Work
 ------------